hadanischal/Weather/README.md

 # Weather

+Notices

+Implement an iOS native app using Swift 4.1 to demonstrate weather information.
+The current version is working with Xcode Version Xcode 9.1 .
+If you are using different Xcode version, please check out the previous releases.

 Requirement:
 -  Use a UITableViewController to display weather information of Sydney, Melbourne and Brisbane as start.
 -  Provide a way to add more cities using another modal view controller which includes a search functionality to find a city by name or location.